PritiKumr/pritikumr.github.io/_posts/blog/2017-07-23-how-to-find-great-deals-on-amazon.md

 ---
 layout: post
-title: "How-to find best discounted products in Amazon."
+title: "How-to find best discounted products on Amazon."
 excerpt: "Simple jugaad that can help you reduce your search for the best deal.."
 categories: blog
 tags: [amazon, website, deals, shopping, shopping hacks]